My HIM Training – An Update

 Here is the ramping up of the load.
 It’s OK, but…

-The chart shows a higher load than at the peak of my IMUK 2017 training where I suffered from a run injury in the preparation (March 2017) and compensated for with lots of bike training.
+The chart shows a higher load than at the peak of my IMUK 2017 training where I suffered from a run injury in the preparation (March 2017) and was compensated for with lots of bike training.

 My current running load is actually fairly good for me and its current level ties in with the same level where I got an age-graded 5k PB from Jan 2019, which is promising as I am too tired right now to feel fast.
-I have even ramped the run miles up more gently and sensibly than in previous years, maybe that is my new secret to avoid injury?
+I have even ramped the run miles up more gently and sensibly than in previous years, maybe that is my new secret to avoiding injury?

 You can see my swim training is woefully insufficient.
 Although if I were to swim 3 hours a week more, my HIM race-day swim might only fall by a minute so I’m not sure it’s worth it all the extra fatigue to try to improve my worst discipline (counter-intuitive but sensible if I think it through).